shmishleniy/sbt-deploy-ssh/README.md

 You will be able to deploy your project with `deploy-ssh` task

+Usage example:

-Usage example `deploy-ssh yourServerName1 yourServerName2 ...`
+`deploy-ssh yourServerName1 yourServerName2 ...`

+or

+`deploySsh yourServerName1 yourServerName2 ...`

 **autoplugin (sbt >= 0.13.5)**